 Now imagine that each research topic, conference, philosopher, etc. had a podcast feed.
 You just select in your research topics, affiliations, colleagues, etc. and then you let the content come to you!

 Notice that services like Google Scholar, ResearchGate, and Academia.edu sort of do this already for digital papers and books.
-And notice that using these services is associated with increased readership, citations, etc. These seems like additional reason ms in favor of podcasts for research: accessibility and impact.
+And notice that using these services is associated with increased readership, citations, etc. These seem like additional reason ms in favor of podcasts for research: accessibility and impact.

 Who’s gonna record all these podcasts?